-Waste management is to protect the environment, safety and health for the population.
-One of the objectives set by Mitrajaya is to reduce wastage of construction materials in the projects.
+At Mitrajaya, we have a step by step activity and plan developed to ensure waste generated from our construction activities are being addressed and hierarchy of waste management is being adhered.
+Also, one of the objectives set by Mitrajaya is to reduce wastage of construction materials in the projects.
 The wastage of construction materials is reviewed in the yearly Management Review Meeting.